ronjohn4/GitLabIntegration/README.md

-# GitLab Integration
-GitLab Integration scripts
+# GitLab Integration scripts

+GitLab Integrations is a set of python scripts access a GitLab instance via token.
+Use glconfig to set the GitLab access configuration used by all other scripts.
+Scripts are command line Posix compliant commands and should give sufficient help.

+`gitlab.py` - backend data access using the token saved by glconfig.py

-glconfig.py sets the authentication and URL for your instance of GitLab.
+`glconfig.py` - sets the authentication and URL for your instance of GitLab.
 Run glconfig -h to get the full details.

-gluserlist.py - list of users in column format. gluserlistCSV.py - same as gluserlist but outputs CSV data and all columns available gluserliststats.py - count of users by month last signed in.
+`gluserlist.py` - list of users in column format.

+`gluserlistCSV.py` - same as gluserlist but outputs CSV data and all columns available

+`gluserliststats.py` - count of users by month last signed in.
 Helps finds users that can be removed.

-gitlab.py - backend data access,

-glweb.py - web UI.
+`glweb.py` - web UI.
 Work in progress.